 Earning Elite Night Credits for Status

 That all changed with the merger of the Marriott Rewards, SPG, and Ritz Carlton Rewards programs, but they still allowed you to earn 10 Elite Night Credits per year for holding your first meeting.
-If you hold one of the Marriott co-brand cards from Chase or American Express, you automatically receive 15 Elite Night Credits (ENCs).
-Ten more ENCs for holding a meeting or event would give you 25 credits.
+If you hold one of the Marriott co-brand cards from Chase or American Express, you automatically receive 15 Elite Night Credits (ENCs), and if you hold both a business and personal Marriott card you receive 30 ENCs (15 from each card).
 That's enough to earn Gold Elite Status without ever having stayed a single night at a Marriott property.

 Why This Matters